eurusik/ngx-remote-component/README.md

 # ngx-remote-component

-An Angular library for loading remote components dynamically.
+An Angular library for loading remote components dynamically in Nx workspaces.

+> **Important**: This library is specifically designed for use with [Nx](https://nx.dev/) workspaces and Module Federation.
+It is not intended for use with standalone Angular applications or other workspace structures.

 ## Installation